 The Careers Information and Guidance at Ravenswood is designed to provide access and opportunity for all, whatever their gender, ethnic origin or disability.
-We adapt the curriculum or advice to meet the needs of pupils, considering their individual needs and abilities.
+We adapt the curriculum or advice to meet the needs of pupils, taking into account their individual needs and abilities.